Back to all

 Preparing the MQTT broker infrastructure

-After this first introduction to Node-RED, I can proceed with configuring the MQTT infrastructure.
-In this article, I used the free 14-day cloud trial of Pro Edition for Eclipse Mosquitto.
+After the first introduction to Node-RED, it’s time to proceed with configuring the MQTT infrastructure.
+In this tutorial, I’ll use the free 14-day cloud trial of Pro Edition for Eclipse Mosquitto.
 However, a 30-day on-premises trial version with basic MQTT HA is also available.
 It grants access to advanced features such as enhanced security, management APIs, or a high-performance local persistence database.

 How to set up a Pro Mosquitto cloud trial